ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

-# Creating, Deploying and Using Contracts
+# Creating, Deploying and Using a Contract

 ## Before you begin